rubenk/pdns/docs/dnssec/modes-of-operation.rst

 Hybrid BIND-mode operation
 --------------------------

-**Warning**: This mode is only supported in 3.0, 3.0.1 and 3.4.0 and up!
-In 3.1 to 3.3.1, the bindbackend always did its own key storage.
-In 3.4.0 and up hybrid bind mode operation is optional and enabled with the bindbackend ```hybrid`` <backend-bind.md#bind-hybrid>`__ config option.

 PowerDNS can also operate based on 'BIND'-style zone & configuration files.
 This 'bindbackend' has full knowledge of DNSSEC, but has no native way of storing keying material.